Protectionism slammed as Southeast Asian leaders rally to trade pact

 But progress on RCEP has stuttered in recent months, with India digging in over fears the cheap Chinese goods could flood its massive consumer markets.

-But Malaysia on Saturday called for the perpetrators of the persecution of the Rohingya to be brought to "justice."

-More than 740,000 of the stateless minority have fled Myanmar following a crackdown by its security forces in 2017.

-Their repatriation to Myanmar "must include the citizenship", Malaysian Foreign Minister Saifuddin Bin Abdullah said according to a tweet by his ministry.
+On Saturday its foreign minister Saifuddin Bin Abdullah said repatriation of Rohingya to Myanmar "must include the citizenship", according to a tweet by his ministry.

-That flies in the face of Myanmar's official policy, which denies the Rohingya full citizenship, instead labelling them "Bengalis" - illegal migrants from Bangladesh.
+That flies in the face of Myanmar's official policy, which denies the Rohingya full citizenship and the accompanying rights, instead labelling them "Bengalis" -- illegal migrants from Bangladesh.

-The crisis has spread across the region with boatloads of refugees arriving on the shores of Bangladesh, Malaysia and Indonesia.

-ASEAN has come under fire for suggesting the refugees should go back to Myanmar within two years, according to a leaked report seen by AFP -- though virtually none have volunteered to return so far, citing safety concerns.
+ASEAN has come under fire for suggesting the refugees will return to Myanmar within two years.
+Virtually none have volunteered to return so far, citing safety concerns and lack of citizenship.

+A final statement from the weekend summit said ASEAN leaders supported Myanmar's efforts to "facilitate the voluntary return of displaced persons in a safe, secure and dignified manner".